Opportunities for postdoctoral fellowships

 You should note interest and confirm your proposed mentor by emailing our RKEI Office by Monday 14 November 2022.
 Outline proposals should be submitted along with a short summary CV, as below, by emailing our RKEI Office by 5pm on 28 November 2022.
 Please note that a maximum of two candidates will be selected to develop a full-stage application for submission to the Leverhulme Trust in February 2023.

 Your outline proposal should include an outline of your proposed research, including methodology and timetable; planned outputs; dissemination plans; why you consider the School of Education and Sport within the University of Edinburgh to be the best place for you to undertake your project; and a note of your intended mentor, who should be a member of MHSES staff.
 The outline proposal should be no more than two pages of A4, using a font of no less than point 11 with 2cm margins.
 Your CV should similarly be no more than 2 pages of A4, and include your publications to date along with your academic history, including the date your PhD was awarded.

-You should make contact with your proposed mentor before you submit your outline – it would be beneficial if they were to comment on a draft of the proposal prior to submission.
-If you do not have a mentor in mind, please have a look at our staff research profiles on the 'Edinburgh Research Explorer' and on 'Our staff pages' (see links below).
+You should confirm with your proposed mentor before you submit your outline that they will be happy to support you through the application, as well as during the Fellowship – it would be beneficial if they were to comment on a draft of the proposal prior to submission.
+If you do not have a mentor in mind, please have a look at our staff research profiles on the 'Edinburgh Research Explorer' and on our staff pages (see links to these below).
 You’ll then be able to find staff working in your area of research and to make contact with them.